Gregoryannn/Full-Stack-Web-Developer-Nanodegre/README.md

 Used advanced OOP of Python for movie instances and auto-generating HTML file for fetching various Movies.

-# Project 2 - Buid a Portfolio Site: Mostafa Elsheikh
+# Project 2 - Buid a Portfolio Site
 HTML and CSS files were written and iterated until the files is a representative of the design mockup.
 CSS is based on bootstrap.css and on a self-written CSS document.
 Additional features have been added like Social Icons using Font-Awesome, Carousel with a Pause button and embedded Tweets.